Agile Archetype Quiz · Free

 Is this a scientific test?

-No. It is a practical self-assessment for Agile work preferences.
+No. It is a practical self-assessment for Agile work preferences, not a clinical personality inventory.

 How long does it take?